cryptica/pnerf/README.md

 * TODO
   1. For the files benchmarks/cprover-PN/*.pl that became negative, check that *.pl is correct. - DONE
   2. Extend run-benchmarks.sh to benchmarks/cprover_software-analysis/*.pl. - DONE
-  3. Create {positive,negative}.list for the previous benchmarks.
+  3. Create {positive,negative}.list for the previous benchmarks. - DONE